Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 9

 The Chair shall have the power to form other committees by choice, or by the direction of the Executive Committee, and appoint committee directors.

-## ARTICLE XII: By-Laws

-### SECTION 1

-The By-Laws of the Party shall be initially approved by a majority vote of the membership obtained by mail ballot.
-Upon such approval, the Executive Committee shall officially adopt and promulgate the By-Laws in accordance with applicable law.

-### SECTION 2

-The By-Laws of the Party may be amended by a majority vote of the delegates at any Regular Convention of the Party, or by a vote of three-fourths of the State Central Committee at any other time.

-## ARTICLE XIII: Convention Government

-The convention of the Party shall be governed by the applicable Convention Rules of the National Party unless otherwise amended by the convention.
-Matters not specifically addressed by convention rules will be governed by Robert's Rules of Order Newly Revised.

-## ARTICLE XIV: Constitution

-### SECTION 1

-This constitution shall be initially adopted by a three-fourths vote of the membership obtained by a mail ballot.

-### SECTION 2

-This Constitution may be amended by a vote of a majority of members in attendance at the first Regular Convention and, thereafter, by a two-thirds vote of the delegates at any subsequent Convention.

-## ARTICLE IV: Convention Committees

-### SECTION 1

-The Chairperson of the Constitution, By-Laws, Rules, and the Platform Committee shall be the presiding officers.

-### SECTION 2

-A majority vote of those of the committee members present, or in live communication with the committee at the time of the vote, is necessary for a "do-pass" recommendation, and in the case of the Platform Committee, a majority must approve each specific plank separately.

-### SECTION 3

-The Committees shall report their recommendations to the floor of the Convention in accordance with the Party Rules.

-### SECTION 4

-Two or more members of the Platform Committee may join together to insure a minority report regarding any plank to the floor of the Convention.
-Two or more members of the Constitution, By-Laws, and Rules committee may join together to issue a minority report regarding the Constitution, by-laws, or Rules.

-### SECTION 5

-A member must be present in committee, or in live communication with the committee at the time of the vote, to vote.

-### SECTION 6

-More than one-half of the membership of each committee shall constitute a quorum.

 ## ARTICLE IX: Finances and Accounting